Why Investors Need to Take Advantage of the Zacks ESP Screener

 Bringing together a positive earnings ESP alongside a Zacks Rank #3 (Hold) or better has helped stocks report a positive earnings surprise 70% of the time.
 Furthermore, by using these parameters, investors have seen 28.3% annual returns on average, according to our 10 year backtest.

-The final step today is to look at a stock that meets our ESP qualifications.
-Redfin (RDFN - Free Report) earns a #3 (Hold) 22 days from its next quarterly earnings release on May 6, 2021, and its Most Accurate Estimate comes in at -$0.27 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Rocky Brands (RCKY - Free Report) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $0.62 a share, just 11 days from its upcoming earnings release on April 27, 2021.

-Redfin's Earnings ESP sits at 17.91%, which, as explained above, is calculated by taking the percentage difference between the -$0.27 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.33.
-RDFN is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $0.62 Most Accurate Estimate and the $0.59 Zacks Consensus Estimate, Rocky Brands has an Earnings ESP of 5.09%.
+Investors should also know that RCKY is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported